 limiting the number of times a company may shorten its accounting reference date

 When will these changes come into effect?

-As the Economic Crime and Corporate Transparency Bill is currently making its way through Parliament, there is no clear date for when these changes will come into effect.
+The Economic Crime and Corporate Transparency Bill is currently making its way through Parliament.
+As a result, there is no clear date for when these changes will come into effect.
 However, more information is expected in the coming months.